dhbw-projects-wi22a/barber_appointment_web/README.md

 - Set up the backend in Java.
 - Configure the database (PostgreSQL).
 - Implement frontend features with HTML, CSS, and JavaScript (or Angular).
-- Integrate with third-party services (if needed).
+- Integrate with third-party services like GoolgeMaps or GoogleCalendar.

 ## Usage